docs-maker

 New structured guidance is needed create

-Team wants one consistent documentation shape create/refactor
+Team needs one canonical instruction/documentation shape create/refactor

 </trigger_conditions>